hoovler/NameGameReduex/README.md

 This began as a project challenge for an employment opportunity wherein I had to design any kind of API that could be used in **The Name Game**.
 After the original response was submitted, I decided to carry it through to its logical completion.
 It is now a (putting the *fun* in) mostly-functiona, server-side set of RESTful API endpoints, which may be used for mobile app development, or really any front-end context in which a REST API is useful.

+<b style color="red">NOTE: the packages used for the project are now deprecated, and surely have security vulnerabilities which have been patched in newer versions of Java and Spring.</b>

 ### Projects
 The **NameGameReduex** project is actually comprised of three distinct Maven projects: